Lacerte/clima/README.md

 ## Special Thanks

-Special thanks to Mohammed Anas (@mhmdanas), without whom Clima would never be what it is today.
+Special thanks to [Mohammed Anas](https://github.com/mhmdanas), without whom Clima would never be what it is today.

 ## Credits